Salted Caramel Almond Bars

 Making caramel can be a daunting task.
 I know it is for me, probably because I’ve had my share of failures making it.
 The thing I’ve learned and the biggest tip I can give you is to keep a close eye on the caramel because it can go from beautiful to burned pretty quickly.
 Once you have your beautiful, delicious caramel, you can revel in your accomplishment and enjoy one (or a few) of these tasty treats!

 These bars are a glorious tribute to all things sweet and salty.
 I love that salted caramel layer filled with all those almonds.
 You can, of course, substitute another type of nut if you like.
-Once you try them, I think you’ll find yourself margin them again and again!
+Once you try them, I think you’ll find yourself making them again and again!

 More Salted Caramel Desserts